 What Common Room came up with is plainly so, almost colloquial.
 Simple materials and simple construction, without simply succumbing to that chorus-boy slop that simpleness is a virtue in itself.
-They made a kind of ligature between what the space is now and what it could be.
+They made a kind of steel and drywall ligature between what the space is now and what it could be.
 That had to happen, but it couldn’t happen here, as has often been thought by simply stationing ourselves in language.
 Incantation doesn’t build walls.
 (Quod Erat Demonstrandum.)
 Minimal as the architecture is, it still governs what we do like a rule in a game.
 The rule chalks boundaries within which to play the game, but does not provide a full definition of what is possible.

 Common Room is an architectural practice with a publishing imprint and exhibition space.
 They are based in New York City and Brussels.

 An interview between architect Cedric Price and curator Hans-Ulrich Obrist selected by Common Room

 Hans Ulrich Obrist: In the context of Cities on the Move, I think one of the reasons your work has been so important to many architects in Asia is the importance of the notions of time and the ephemeral, which are better understood in Asia than in Europe.